anewgard41/Fullstack-Portfolio-Anders-Newgard/README.md

 ## Description

-This is my portfolio created with React!
+This is my Full Stack portfolio created with React!
 I had so much fun toying around with this.
-Spin the island around and explore my portfolio and projects.
-I also have a contact form that you can use to reach out to me.
-Thanks for stopping by!
+I used this project as a vehicle to challenge myself to build something different.
+Learned how to render 3D models and make them interactable in a browser environment.
+Navigate my projects and experience by spinning the paper plane around the island.
+Massive shoutouts to the artists on Sketchfab for the excellent open source models.

 [Click here to check out the deployed site](https://www.dersdevelops.com/)